TRON-Bioinformatics/covigator/docs/source/02_dashboard.md

 **Plots**

-* Mutations only observed as intrahost
+* Mutations only observed as intrahost.
+Any mutation that has been observed in clonal state (ie: VAF > 80 %) will not be present in this table, no matter how many intrahost observations.
+This table includes information on the aminoacid change, the mutation effect, first and last observation dates, plus some of the scores discussed above.
-* Library strategies distribution
+* Library strategies distribution.
+X-axis: library strategy; Y-axis: number of samples.
-* Countries distribution
+* Countries distribution.
+X-axis: sample collection date; Y-axis: number of samples.
 * Top 10 co-occurring clonal mutations

 ![Intrahost mutations](_static/figures/screenshot_04_intrahost_mutations.png)

-## The ENA dataset tab
+## ENA dataset tab

 The ENA dataset tab shows statistics that are uniquely applicable to the ENA dataset.